Chapter 7 Item Analysis for Likert Type Scale Construction

 heterosexism 0.00 0.03 0.24 0.43 0.26 0.03 0.00 0

 The alpha \((\alpha = 0.67)\) decreases; the overall inter-item correlations increase, slightly (average_r; 0.29).
-This decrease in alpha is an example of how sample size can effect the result.
+This decrease in alpha is an example of how sample size can affect the result.

 Examining item-level statistics, we do see greater variability (0.37 to 0.50) in the corrected item-total correlations (r.drop).
 What might this mean?